electronick1/stairs_doc/source/index.html.md

-When you done with installation let's try to kick start your first stairs project.
+When you done with installation let's try to kick-start your first stairs project.

-For creating default project template just use following command:
+For creating default project template just use the following command:

 `stairs-admin project:new name`

-This command will generate basic project stucture with one app inside.<br>
+This command will generate a basic project structure with one app inside.<br>
-It's similar to django maner, but you a free to change this structure in any way you like.
+It's similar to Django manner, but you a free to change this structure in any way you like.

-Project has config file and "manager.py".
+The project has a config file and "manager.py".

-"manager.py" - in django maner allows you to read config, detect apps and execute shell commands.
+"manager.py" - in Django manner allows you to read config, detect apps and execute shell commands.

 <br><br><br><br><br><br>